rhysd/Mstdn/README.md

 ![multi account menu item](https://github.com/rhysd/ss/blob/master/Mstdn/multi-account.png?raw=true)

 It will show the list of your account.
 Check mark is added for current user.
-When you click menu item of non-current user, application window will be rectreated and switch page to the account.
+When you click menu item of non-current user, application window will be recreated and switch page to the account.

 [Mastodon]: https://github.com/tootsuite/mastodon
 [npm]: https://www.npmjs.com/package/mstdn